-In this guest tutorial by Jaroslaw Krochmalski, the author of Docker and Kubernetes for Java Developers, you’ll learn how to run and stop Docker containers manually from the shell or the command line.
+In this tutorial, you’ll learn how to manually run and stop Docker containers from the shell or command line.

 Starting a docker container

 To spin-up a container from an image, you need to use the docker run command.
 The running container will have its own file system, networking stack, and isolated process tree separate from the host.
 As you may be aware, every single docker run command creates a new container and executes a command specified in the Dockerfile, CMD, or ENTRYPOINT.

 The syntax of the docker run command is as follows:

 The command takes the image name, with the optional TAG or DIGEST.
 If you skip the TAG and DIGEST command parameters, Docker will run the container based on the image tagged latest.
 The docker run command also takes a set of possible options you may find useful, such as the runtime mode, detached or foreground, network settings, or runtime restrictions on CPU and memory.

 Of course, you can execute the docker run command without any argument except the image name.
 It will run and take the default options defined in the image.
 Specifying options gives you the chance to override the options specified by the author of the image and, also, the runtime defaults of the Docker engine.